vicinityh2020/vicinity-agent/README.md

 1. read the last active configuration of node from Neighbourhood Manager
 2. read the actual thing descriptions from all its Adapters
 3. make DIFF.
-Last active configuration and actual list of objects is compared, the result is ..*the list of missing objects to delete
+Last active configuration and actual list of objects is compared, the result is ..* the list of missing objects to delete
-..*the list of new objects to create
+..* the list of new objects to create
-..*the list of objects to update; update is the change of any of mandatory properties and is interpreted as the violence to contract, thus the update is in Neighbourhood Manager executed as: delete/create object + drop all friendships; the result of update operation is the brand new object with new **oid** and credentials
+..* the list of objects to update; update is the change of any of mandatory properties and is interpreted as the violence to contract, thus the update is in Neighbourhood Manager executed as: delete/create object + drop all friendships; the result of update operation is the brand new object with new **oid** and credentials
-..*the list of unchanged objects
+..* the list of unchanged objects
 4. the CRUD dance, delete/create/update objects
 5. actualize the actual configuration

 So, the result of auto discovery is the list of all active objects with actual credentials and their consumption/eventing services.
+Using the actual configuration, the Agent can translate between common VICINITY services and Adapter services, using the proper credentials.

 ```